terrycojones/rpnpy/README.md

 The full list of modifiers is:

+*   `!`: Push the given thing (either a function or a variable) onto the stack, do not try to run or evaluate it.
 *   `*`: Use all arguments from the stack in the command execution.
+*   `=`: The command will be run but the stack will not be altered (think: keep the stack equal).
+This is useful in combination with the `p` modifier to print the result.
+It can be used to try an operation and see its result without actually doing it.
+If you do execute a command and want to undo it, there is also the `undo` special command.
 *   `c`: Force the command line string to be interpreted as a special command.
 This must be used if you define a variable with a name like `quit` or `pop` and you then can't call the special `quit` command.